OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 The essential steps to changing the enabled status of an Add-in Command are:

-1. Create a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object that (1) specifies the command, and its parent group and tab, by their IDs as specified in the manifest; and (2) specifies the enabled or disabled state of the command.
+1. Create a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object that (1) specifies the command, and its parent group and tab, by their IDs as declared in the manifest; and (2) specifies the enabled or disabled state of the command.
 2. Pass the **RibbonUpdaterData** object to the [Office.ribbon.requestUpdate()](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#requestupdate-input-) method.

 The following is a simple example.
 Note that "MyButton", "OfficeAddinTab1", and "CustomGroup111" are copied from the manifest.